-Antithesis, literal meaning opposite, is a rhetorical device in which two opposite ideas are put together in a sentence to achieve a contrasting effect.
+Antithesis, which literally means “opposite,” is a rhetorical device in which two opposite ideas are put together in a sentence to achieve a contrasting effect.

-Antithesis emphasizes the idea of contrast by parallel structures of the contrasted phrases or clauses, i.e. the structures of phrases and clauses are similar in order to draw the attention of the listeners or readers.
+Antithesis emphasizes the idea of contrast by parallel structures of the contrasted phrases or clauses.
+The structures of phrases and clauses are similar, in order to draw the attention of the listeners or readers.
 For example: